-Efner, a Jackson, was the representative for New York's 8th congressional district from 1835 to 1837.
+Efner was the representative for New York’s 8th congressional district and was a Jackson.
+He served from 1835 to 1837.

 From Dec 1835 to Mar 1837, Efner missed 203 of 459 roll call votes, which is 44.2%.
 This is much worse than the median of 21.0% among the lifetime records of representatives serving in Mar 1837.
 The chart below reports missed votes over time.